noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques
 ##### Archival Footage
-Instead of a reenactment, or a
+Instead of a reenactment, or a retelling,
 ##### Editing
 The documentary takes specific moments from the boys individual interrogations that highlight how the police broke them down and manipulated them.